jan-re/FastAPI-with-Pandas-Parquet/README.md

 Originally homework done as part of an job application.

-Current status: Opportunity to learn some FastAPI and Pandas best practices and project structure.
-Mostly done, may come back to this later.
+Opportunity to learn some FastAPI and Pandas best practices and project structure.

 How to run:

 Simply launch the app with: python3 main.py